 - Help detect, evaluate, and monitor electrolyte imbalances and/or acid-base (pH) imbalances (acidosis or alkalosis)

-- Detect the cause and help monitor treatment in people with dehydration or excess fluid buildup (edema)
+- Detect the cause and help monitor the treatment if you have dehydration or excess fluid buildup (edema)

 - Help evaluate and monitor a variety of chronic or acute illnesses involving the brain, lungs, liver, heart, kidney, thyroid, or adrenal glands

-- Monitor people taking medications that can affect sodium levels, such as diuretics
+- Monitor if you are taking medications that can affect sodium levels, such as diuretics

-Urine sodium levels may be tested if you have abnormal blood sodium levels to help determine whether an imbalance is due to, for example, consuming too much sodium or losing too much sodium.
-Urine sodium testing may also be used if you have abnormal kidney test results to help your health practitioner determine the cause of kidney disease and to help guide treatment.
+Urine sodium levels may be tested if you have abnormal blood sodium levels to help determine whether an imbalance is due to, for example, consuming too much or losing too much of the mineral.
+Also, if you have abnormal kidney test results, urine sodium testing may help your health practitioner determine the cause of kidney disease and help guide treatment.